SELECTED PUBLICATIONS

 PhD Student

-Tayo Adekeye is a PhD student in the Talbot lab.
+Tayo Adekeye is the Talbot lab's first PhD student.
 He did Masters work in the University Ibadan, Nigeria, on how human genetics influences disease susceptibility, before joining the Talbot lab in 2021.
 He has taken lead on the lab's muscle physiology project.
 Tayo has also developed teaching skills by TAing Bio336 (Fall 2021) and leading it via the Hunter Teaching Fellowship in Fall 2022.
+In Fall 2023, he completed his comprehensive exams and is now ABD.

 Lab Alumni